 The Water Masking step permits to isolate altimetric records of water surface height (acquired within the WM) from those acquired over land.
+WM data can be vector or raster databases.
+From the WM data attached to L2 measurements, it determines OVF groups.

-WM data are sets of geographical polygons expressed in an ellipsoidal coordinate system (longitude, latitude).
-This implementation uses one of the most elegant and fast "point in polygon" algorithm known to date [Franklin1994].
-It has been ported from C to the numpy library (Python) and among its important characteristics it "will locate each point into exactly one polygon" ("considers each polygon to be topologically a semi-open set").
+In the case of vector databases, the implementation uses one of the most elegant and fast "point in polygon" algorithm known to date [Franklin1994].
+It has been ported from C to the Python language libraries.
+Among its important characteristics it "will locate each point into exactly one polygon" ("considers each polygon to be topologically a semi-open set").
 The algorithm also supports WM polygons that might be "a lake on an island within a river bed in land surrounded by oceans" and so on.